 What stops Long Beach becoming overrun by daily invasions of tourists from Tonsai Village is that it takes a bit of effort to get there.
 You can walk between Tonsai Village either around the coastline, which is the short distance but the trickiest because of the headlands between the beaches on route, or over the mountain by a road leading up from back of Long Beach.
 Either way the walk takes around 45 minutes and is challenging, and possibly dangerous, to do at night.
 You might fall.
 You can also take a local taxi boat between the main ferry pier and the beach for 100 THB per person each way.

 One of the big selling points for Long Beach is the fantastic views.
 To the south you can can see the neighbouring island of Koh Phi Phi Le, which is where the famous Maya Beach is located.
 To the west are the spectacular rocky hills behind Tonsai Bay.
 Long Beach is a place you can happily sit all day looking at the views.

 The other natural feature of Long Beach that is worth coming here to see is Shark Point.
 Shark Point is a large rock a couple of hundred metres out to sea where small local Black Tip sharks congregate.
 You can take a boat trip to see the sharks from the jetty built at the eastern end of Long Beach which has several signs pointing towards ‘Shark Point’.

-Long Beach has 6 resorts which you can book online, some of which are fairly luxurious and all of which are expensive for what they are which is true for nearly all of the resorts of Koh Phi Phi:
+Long Beach has several resorts, some of which you can book online, some of which are fairly luxurious and all of which are expensive for what they are which is true for nearly all of the resorts of Koh Phi Phi: